 If they snap at you, withdraw emotionally, or openly express their dislike or unacceptance of help, learn to listen to what they’re really saying.
 They might be dealing with feelings of loneliness, depression, distrust or pride.
 First listen, then talk to them.
-If communication seems difficult, ask help from your health care team.
+If communication seems difficult, ask for help from your health care team.

-Work with a Health Care Team
+Work with a health care team

 As in any care for a person with cancer, you can seek help from a dedicated health care team.
-The Cancer Council provides a list of members of the health care team and their roles.

 Make time for yourself

 Take care of your body.
 Do regular exercise, eat nutritious food, and get adequate rest and sleep.
-Even if you do not have any existing medical condition, do not forget to get a regular check-up with your GP.
+Even if you do not have an existing medical condition, do not forget to get a regular check-up with your GP.
 Continue taking your prescribed medications.
 When conditions require it, inquire about proper lifting techniques and / or mobility and lifting aids.
 It is easy to forget about your own health when caring for a sick loved one.
 Stress can creep in and you can feel fatigued, burned-out, or get sick yourself.
 Remember you can only do so much.
 You can only adequately help someone else if you, yourself are fit.